Stuycs-K/final-project-4-baroib-chowdhuryt/PRESENTATION.md

  ![image](https://github.com/Stuycs-K/final-project-4-baroib-chowdhuryt/assets/90805264/1a6a950c-046f-4e61-acd4-200f870fa5db)

 6. **Duration** length of time that an audio signal or sound lasts.
 Short durations represent brief sounds, while longer durations represent sustained sounds.
 7. **Timbre** quality or character of a sound that distinguishes it from others.
 It is influenced by factors such as harmonic content, envelope, and spectral characteristics.
+It allows us to differentiate between different musical instruments or voices, even when they are playing the same note at the same volume.

 ## Analog Audio Signals:
    - Represented as variations in the amplitude (voltage) that correspond to changes in air pressure caused by sound waves.